dominiksta/mvui/packages/docs/content/docs/reactivity/02-synchronous.md

 ### Deriving State

 You can synchronously derive state from other existing state. `DerivedState` objects still have a `.value` field that you can query without subscribing.
+Note that the values are *memoized*, meaning that they will only recompute when the "parent" state has actually changed.

 {{<codeview>}}
 ```typescript